20 Best Movies of 2002

 17. A Walk To Remember

-Based on the famous book by Nicholas Sparks, this Adam Shankman directed films is one of the finest romantic movies that have been made in Hollywood.
-Starring Shane West and Mandy Moore this coming of age romance has all the correct ingredients – young love, the pain of loss, and redemption and viewers will definitely be left with tears in their eyes, a smile on their faces and warmth in their hearts by the time they are through with watching this film.
+Based on the famous book by Nicholas Sparks, this Adam Shankman-directed film is one of the finest romantic movies that have been made in Hollywood.
+Starring Shane West and Mandy Moore, this coming-of-age romance has all the correct ingredients – young love, the pain of loss, and redemption and viewers will definitely be left with tears in their eyes, smiles on their faces, and warmth in their hearts by the time they are through with watching this film.

 Read More: Best Movies of 1989